-The Airedale Terrier, also often referred to as 'the King of Terriers', is a strong-willed, sharp-witted, adaptable and energetic breed that is full of character.
-Their strong personality means they may not be the best choice for the novice dog owner.
+The Airedale terrier is a medium-sized breed developed in England and often referred to as "the king of terriers."
+The dog is best known for its classic terrier-shaped head, V-shaped floppy ears, erect tail, and a square, sturdy frame.
+It's also a strong-willed, sharp-witted, and energetic breed that is full of character.
+The dog's bold personality, however, means it may not be the best choice for a novice dog owner.

 Characteristics of the Airedale Terrier